-Weapons of Choice: Normally, you may utilize only one Weapon of Choice.
+Primary Weapons of Choice: Primary Weapons of Choice have a vertical Hand Icon printed on the back of the card.
+Normally, you may utilize only one Primary Weapon of Choice.
 It cannot be removed from the game.
 Any player not using a Weapon of Choice is still considered to be using a one handed weapon (one Hand Icon) and has a free hand.
 Your Weapon of Choice may require one hand (one Hand Icon) or two hands (two Hand Icons) to wield.
 If you are Disarmed, your Weapon of Choice is turned face down and is out of play until you have regained your weapon or have replaced your broken weapon.
 While Disarmed, you cannot play Weapon Specific Cards relating to that Weapon.
-If you happen to be using two Weapons of Choice and are Disarmed, your opponent decides which is Disarmed.
-Off Hand Weapons Of Choice have a sideways Hand Icon printed on the back of the card, indicating it is for Off Hand Use only.
-You cannot use two Off Hand Weapons Of Choice.
+If you happen to be using two Weapons of Choice and are Disarmed, you decide which Weapon of Choice is Disarmed.